AlirezaTj99/RT-Assignment-2/README.md

 3. Execute the node: `rosrun <your_package_name> node_c.py`.
 4. Use the provided service `input` to get the last desired position: `rosservice call /input`.

-## Note
-Both `node_b.py` and `node_c.py` seem identical.
-If you intended them to serve different purposes, please provide additional information.
-If they indeed have the same functionality, you may choose either one for your application.